aces/Loris-MRI/docs/04-Scripts.md

 Detailed information about the script can be found in: https://github.com/aces/Loris-MRI/blob/21.0-dev/docs/scripts_md/delete_imaging_upload.md

-> Accordng to chosen options, deleting values can generate backup files with `mysqldump`.
+> According to chosen options, deleting values can generate backup files with `mysqldump`.
 > To allow `mysqldump` to work properly, be sure the user accessing the database has the `RELOAD` privilege.